gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 ::: info

 In Toki Pona, it is not rude to give an instruction.
-If you say “o ni” as in “Do this”, it is as polite as “Can you please do this?” in English.
+If you say [o ni]{.tokipona} as in "Do this", it is as polite as "Can you please do this?" in English.
 There is no “please” in Toki Pona, and no need for it!

 :::